SujalAhrodia/30_Days_Of_Code/README.md

 An integer, id.
 An integer array (or vector) of test scores.
 A char calculate() method that calculates a Student object's average and returns the grade character representative of their calculated average.
+>2.
+Given a string s consists of upper/lower-case alphabets and empty space characters ' ', return the length of last word in the string.
+If the last word does not exist, return 0.